jblukach/cloudwatch/README.md

 ## 🎯 Summary

 Centralized CloudWatch Observability provides a native, scalable foundation for monitoring AWS workloads at scale.
-By combining centralized logs with global Lambda error alerting via SNS and Email, teams gain faster visibility into issues and a more resilient operational posture.
+By combining centralized logs with active region Lambda error alerting via SNS and Email, teams gain faster visibility into issues and a more resilient operational posture.

 ---